London Marconi

 London Marconi Soccer Club is a Canadian soccer club based in London, Ontario, that plays in the Western Ontario Soccer League.
 The club was founded in 1962 and originally competed in the London and District League.
 After several notable achievements at the amateur level, the organization joined the National Soccer League (NSL) in 1984.
 After competing in the NSL for five seasons they returned to the amateur level by joining the Western Ontario Soccer League.

 The club has won the national Challenge Trophy twice in 2014, and 2015, and the Ontario Cup four times in 1966, 1978, 2014, and 2015.
 In 1985, the club was the National Soccer League's regular season champion.

 History

 The club was formed in 1962 between a merger with Italo Canadian and Juventus and became known as London Italia Marconi.
 The parent company of London Marconi was the Marconi Club of London which originally was formed as a social club for the Italian Canadian community in London, Ontario.
 The club would ordinally play in the London and District League, and in 1965 reached the finals of the Ontario Cup, but were defeated by Oshawa Italia.
-The following season the western Ontario club was once more finalists in the Ontario Cup tournament as the Oshawa Thistles originally defeated Marconi in a series of matches, but Oshawa was revoked of the title for using several illegal players and as result, the title was given to London.
+The following season the western Ontario club was once more finalists in the Ontario Cup tournament as the Oshawa Thistles originally defeated Marconi in a series of matches, but Oshawa was revoked of the title for using several illegal players and as a result, the title was given to London.
 In 1978, London secured their second Ontario Cup by defeating Thorold City.